 Chris is excited to give back to an organization that is so important to her family and to children and families everywhere.
 She wants to be part of something that makes living with food allergies better.
 Chris brings us skills in leadership; building teams, motivating and coaching, and breaking down obstacles to make us successful.
 Chris brings her analytical skills to the Treasurer position.

 As a children’s food allergy educator and advocate, Kyle is a firm believer that all children with food allergies should be included.
 Summer camp is no exception, and a place where children can develop lifelong skills, friendships and confidence.
 Kyle appreciates Camp Blue Spruce making camp accessible to the food allergy community and wants to help the organization reach more families and achieve sustainable growth.

-Carolyn Westerback, Board Member
+Carolyn Westerback, Secretary

 Carolyn brings years of experience as a Development Director and fundraising volunteer for Oregon non-profits.
 She has experience with community relations, legal, financial management, ambassador programs, and donor relations.
 Previous to serving nonprofits, Carolyn worked in IT and sales management.
 Carolyn is a parent of a camper.
 She especially enjoys exploring the Oregon coast with her family, collecting beach treasures, and fishing.